Higher-order Gini indices: An axiomatic approach: An axiomatic framework for higher-order Gini indices

 \end{enumerate}} Axioms [A1]--[A12] are all satisfied by GD, and we will refer them to as the \emph{Gini axioms}.
 Some axioms imply the others.
 For instance, positive homogeneity [A7] and convexity [A8] imply subadditivity [A9].

 Note that [A12] is made so that $\rho/\E$ can be readily used as the corresponding relative index playing the role of GC.
-Therefore, the Gini axioms are made for the pair $(\rho,\rho/\E)$ in place of $(\GD,\GC)$, although the mathematical statements are written for $\rho$ for simplicity.
+Therefore, the Gini axioms are made for the pair $(\rho,\rho/\E)$ in place of $(\GD,\GC)$, although the mathematical statements for $\rho$ are simpler to present, except for [A12].
 The economic interpretation of some of these axioms will be discussed in Section \ref{sec:property}.